Polarization-dependent excitons and plasmon activity in nodal-line semimetal ZrSiS: Results and discussion

-The positions of the ``bright'' excitons (observed in the absorption spectrum) are shown as vertical long lines in Figs.~\ref{fig:details}; the color code indicates the relative intensity of each exciton.
-The number and spectral range of bright excitons depend on the polarization of the incident light.
-For the $Ox$ orientation, they shave energies below 2.0~eV, whereas they extend up to about 5.0~eV for the $Oz$ orientation; note also that the main effect of the electron-hole interactions appears for the latter.
-The first bright excitons appear virtually at the same energy for both field orientations (0.43~eV and 0.41~eV, for the $Ox$ and $Oz$ orientations, respectively), but their binding energies, respectively 380~meV and 90~meV, depend on the field direction.
-These excitons appear at different $\bm k-$points between the topmost valence band and the second-lowest conduction band.
+The positions of the bright excitons (those influencing the absorption spectrum) are shown as vertical long lines in Figs.~\ref{fig:details}\textit a and \ref{fig:details}\textit b as well; the color code indicates the relative intensity of each exciton.
+The number and spectral range of the excitons depend on the polarization of the incident light.
+For the $Ox$ orientation, bright excitons have energies below 2.0~eV, whereas they extend up to about 5.0~eV for the $Oz$ orientation; note also that the main effect of the electron-hole interactions appear for the latter.
+The first bright excitons appear virtually at the same energy for both field orientations (namely 0.43~eV and 0.41~eV, for $\bm E$ parallel to $Ox$ and $Oz$, respectively), but their binding energies, respectively 380~meV and 90~meV, depend on the field direction.
+These excitons appear at different $k-$points between the topmost valence band and the second lowest conduction band.
 For the $Ox$ polarization it is $\bm k_1 = \left(0,\frac 13, 0.43\right)$, whereas for the $Oz$ polarization the main contribution arises from the state with $\bm k_2 = (0.14,0.29,0)$, with $\bm k_1$ contributing by around 0.5 the intensity at $\bm k_2$.
-The dissimilarity of the binding energies for the first bright exciton could be explained then by the different effective masses of electrons and holes at the respective $\bm k$ points.
+The dissimilarity of the binding energies for the first bright exciton could be explained then by the different effective masses of electrons and holes at the respective $k$ points.
 The effect of anisotropy on the effective mass of charge carrier has been modeled elsewhere \cite{Schindlmayr-97}.
 The application of this model to our data indicates that the binding energies for the first excitons for the $E_x$ and $E_z$ polarization should differ by a factor $\approx 8$, which compares reasonably well with the calculated results, given the simplicity of the model.
-Details of the calculation are given in the Supplement.
-The most intense excitons, on the other hand, appear at 1.03~eV and 1.20~eV, respectively, for $Ox$ and $Oz$ polarizations, with binding energies 110~meV and 510~meV.
+Details of the calculation are given in the Appendix.
+The most intense excitons, on the other hand, appear at 1.03~eV at 1.20~eV, respectively, for $Ox$ and $Oz$ polarizations, with binding energies 110~meV and 510~meV.

+Figures~\ref{fig:charge_Ex} plot the spatial distribution (i.e., the probability of electron location for a given position $\bm r_{h,0}$ of the hole) for the first dark (\textit a), first bright (\textit b) and most intense (\textit c) excitons for the electric field parallel to $Ox$.
+Analogously, Figures~\ref{fig:charge_Ez} plot the first bright (\textit a) and most intense (\textit b) excitons for $\bm E \parallel Oz$.
+These distributions are calculated from the excitonic states as